What if awakening.

 There's nothing else we need.

-We just need to let go of what kind of restricts us.
+We just need to let go of.

-So I've got a question here,
+So I've got a question here.

 Lisa,